alexander-rd/appxf/doc/TestStrategy.md

    While focusing on individual modules, tests may or may not cut free interfaces to other modules.
 No excuses -- all GUI elements must also be covered.
- * __Feature Tests__ are driven by the APPXF supported __*use cases*__ and to
+ * __Feature Tests__ are driven by the APPXF supported ***use cases*** and __*performance targets*__.
-   be monitored __*performance targets*__.
 Feature tests shall use the APPXF implementation as-is wherever possible.
 Use cases like login/registration typically involve many modules like GUI elements, storage and settings.
-Even though such test cases intend to ensure proper interaction between the basic modules, the term *integration test* will not be used since there is no
+Even though such test cases intend to ensure proper interaction between the basic modules, the term *integration test* will not be used since there is no integration:
-   integration: APPXF is *one* package.
+   APPXF is *one* package.
 If basic use cases are already covered well by the unit tests, they will not be repeated as feature tests unless the following is validated: (1) the documented usage of the interface or (2) performance characteristics or (3) the implementation of simpler test steps for reuse.

 The following details must be considered:
  * __Backwards Compatibility__ shall be ensured by either unit tests or feature